Data management plan (DMP)

 Creating a data management plan for a research project will support correct handling of data during and after a project.
 A data management plan describes how the research project will generate/collect data, how it is to be handled, organized, stored and published.
 A DMP also describes how data will be retained and archived after the project has ended.
 A DMP should be established at the beginning of a project and be regularly updated as the project develops.

 The data management plan should be registered in the diary, preferably with the application for the project.
 Your department can support you with the registration.
 Remember that a DMP is a public record and also that it is a document that can be shared within a project or with external parties like funders.
-Therefore avoid sensitive or classified information that shouldn´t be disclosed.
+Therefore avoid to include sensitive or classified information that shouldn´t be disclosed.

-A DMP can be written as a basic text-document, but are also web based tools like DMPonline and Argos makes a DMP easier to share and update.
+A DMP can be written as a basic text-document, but there are also web based tools like DMPonline and Argos that makes a DMP easier to share and update.
 Projects connected to SciLifeLab can use SciLifeLab Data Centre´s tools for DMP:s.

 Requirements from funders